NERC-CEH/dri_gridded_data/README.md

 uv run scripts/<CONVERSION_SCRIPT.py> <CONFIG_FILE.yaml>
 ```
 ## Tests
-### Downloading and preparing test data
+### Downloading and preparing the data
-The package contains integration tests for test the various converters on the datasets listed above.
-These tests use real samples of the datasets that must be first downloaded and prepared using the `scripts/download_test_data.py`.
-To download you must have access login to download the above datasets on the EIDC and then create a `.env` file containing your login details:
+The package contains integration tests for the various converters of the datasets listed above.
+These tests use real samples of the datasets that must first downloaded and prepared using `scripts/download_test_data.py`.
+To run, you must have login access to download the above datasets on the EIDC and then create a `.env` file containing your login details:
 ```
 username=YOUR_USERNAME
 password=YOUR_PASSWORD